Cooper's hawk

 The species was named in 1828 by Charles Lucien Bonaparte in honor of his friend and fellow ornithologist, William Cooper.
-Other common names for the Cooper's hawk include: big blue darter, chicken hawk, flying cross, hen hawk, quail hawk, striker, and swift hawk.
-Many of the names applied to the Cooper's hawks refer to their ability to hunt large and evasive prey using extremely well-developed agility.
+Other common names for Cooper's hawk include: big blue darter, chicken hawk, flying cross, hen hawk, quail hawk, striker, and swift hawk.
+Many of the names applied to Cooper's hawks refer to their ability to hunt large and evasive prey using extremely well-developed agility.
 This species primarily hunts small-to-medium-sized birds, but will also commonly take small mammals and sometimes reptiles.

 Like most related hawks, Cooper's hawks prefer to nest in tall trees with extensive canopy cover and can commonly produce up to two to four fledglings depending on conditions.
 Breeding attempts may be compromised by poor weather, predators and anthropogenic causes, in particular the use of industrial pesticides and other chemical pollution in the 20th century.
 Despite declines due to manmade causes, the bird remains a stable species.